jeremyong/learningit/README.md

                                            /
         master:    A---B-----D-----G------H

-        While a merge looks like this
+    While a merge looks like this:

         dev:             C------E------F
                         /